gabrielkay/supremify/README.md

 ## What is it?

-Supremify is a chrome extension that changes the word 'supreme' into the Supreme clothing brand logo on any website you visit
+Supremify is a chrome extension that changes the word 'supreme' into the Supreme clothing brand's logo on any website you visit

 ## How to install